aschuerch/Microbial-Genomics-2018/_episodes/10-sequence-assembly.md

 This creates a session with the name ‘assembly’

-As you work, this session will stay active until you close this session.
+As you work, this session will stay active until you close it.
 Even if you log out or work on something else, the jobs you start in this session will run until completion.

 ## Sequence assembly

-The assembler we will run is SPAdes.
+The assembler we will run is [SPAdes](http://cab.spbu.ru/software/spades/).
 SPAdes generates a final assembly from multiple kmers.
 A list of kmers is automatically selected by SPAdes using the maximum read length of the input data, and each individual kmer contributes to the final assembly.
 If desired, a list of kmers can be specified with the -k flag which will override automatic kmer selection.

 ## Assembly (over night)